 - Right gastric artery originates at just distal to the origin of gastroduodenal artery.
 It turns to the left and runs upward along the lesser curvature of the stomach.

 - Hepatic artery appropriate is the continuance of the common hepatic artery.
-It provides rise to left and right hepatic arteries at the porta hepatis.
-The right hepatic artery provides origin to cystic artery to provide the gallbladder.
-The left and right hepatic arteries provide the left and right physical lobes of the liver, respectively.
+It supplies rise to left and right hepatic arteries at the porta hepatis.
+The right hepatic artery supplies origin to cystic artery to supply the gallbladder.
+The left and right hepatic arteries supply the left and right physical lobes of the liver, respectively.

 Splenic Artery (Largest Branch)